svc333/overview/crn.md

 The `service-name` indicates the service that the resource belongs to, and {{site.data.keyword.Bluemix_notm}} enforces global uniqueness of service names.
 The `service-name` must be alphanumeric, lowercase, no spaces or special characters other than '-'.

 For services that are registered into the {{site.data.keyword.Bluemix_notm}} Catalog the `service-name` must correspond to one of the services registered to the {{site.data.keyword.Bluemix_notm}} Global Catalog service.
-It is the `name` property returned by the {{site.data.keyword.Bluemix_notm}} Global Catalog service API `GET https://resource-catalog.bluemix.net/api/v1/{id}` for the corresponding resource instance or the `service-name` displayed by the command line interface: `bx service offerings` in the column `service`.
+It is the `name` property returned by the {{site.data.keyword.Bluemix_notm}} Global Catalog service API `GET https://resource-catalog.bluemix.net/api/v1/{id}` for the corresponding resource instance or the `service-name` displayed by the command line interface: `ibmcloud service offerings` in the column `service`.

 ## location